secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 * 5 days of paid leave, 5 days of unpaid leave, and 15 weeks of additional unpaid leave, if necessary.
 This leave also applies to parents of a child or dependent impacted by this kind of violence.
 * Team Members should select `Out Sick` in PTO by Roots.

-**Personal illness or injury leave** _Team members who have been employed with Gitlab for at least 90 days_
+**Personal illness or injury leave** _Team members who have been employed with GitLab for at least 90 days_
 * Up to 3 days of unpaid leave each year.
 * Team Members should select `Out Sick` in PTO by Roots.